Manos: The Hands of Fate: Production

 During filming, Warren said that presenting Diane Mahree as the Texas Beauty Queen would generate good publicity for his movie.
 He signed her to a regional West Texas beauty pageant that would lead to Miss Texas and then to the Miss America pageant, but he neglected to tell her about it until she was accepted as an entrant.
 She complied and appeared onstage as a finalist.
 She later asserted that Warren urged her to remove her top for filming the window-peeping scene where Torgo observes her before declaring his love but, when she refused, he quickly backpedaled by claiming the suggestion was a test.
 Warren contracted with a modeling agency to provide the actresses who would play the Master's wives, including Joyce Molleur.
-She broke her foot early in production, so Warren retained her by rewriting the script to include a young couple kissing in a car on the side of the road, who are seemingly unconnected to the plot.
+She broke her foot early in production, so Warren retained her by rewriting the script to include a young couple kissing in a car on the side of the road, who are otherwise unconnected to the plot.

 Warren shot night-for-night scenes, because many of the cast and crew also held day jobs.
 In many of the night scenes, the lights attracted swarms of moths in view of the camera.
 In the scene in which the police investigate Mike's gunfire, the lights could cover only a few feet forward, so the police stood there to feign a search and leave without any scenery or a panning shot.

-Post-production efforts were minimal, though Warren promised crew members that any problems in the film would be fixed in later editing.
+Post-production efforts were minimal, though Warren promised crew members that any problems in filming would be fixed in later editing.
 For example, the clapperboard is momentarily visible.
 The entire nine-minute opening sequence, which consists of the main characters driving around looking for their hotel with minimal dialogue or plot, was the result of such neglect.
 Warren had likely intended to include opening credits over these shots, but either forgot or lacked the post-production budget.

-John Reynolds, who played Torgo, committed suicide by shooting himself in the head with a shotgun on October 16, 1966, one month before the premiere.
+John Reynolds, who played Torgo, committed suicide with a shotgun on October 16, 1966, one month before the premiere.
 He was 25 years old and this was his only film appearance.